perrygeo/simanneal/README.md

 4. For certain problems, there are simulated annealing techniques that are highly customized and optimized for the particular domain
     * For conservation planning, check out [Marxan](http://www.uq.edu.au/marxan/) which is designed to prioritize conservation resources according to multiple planning objectives
     * For forest management and timber harvest scheduling, check out [Harvest Scheduler](https://github.com/Ecotrust/harvest-scheduler) which optimizes forestry operations over space and time to meet multiple objectives.
 5. Most times, you'll want to run through multiple repetions of the annealing runs.
-It is helpful to see, for example, how similar the states between 20 different runs.
+It is helpful to examine the states between 20 different runs.
 If the same or very similar state is acheived 20 times, it's likely that you've adequeately converged on a nearly-optimal answer.